Azure-Samples/azure-search-sample-data/README.md

-# Azure Search sample datasets
+# Azure Search Sample Data repository

 This repository stores all of the demo data files and documents used in Azure Search quickstarts, tutorials, and examples.
-Some of this data is included in other solutions for convenience, but you can always find a master copy here in this repository.
+Some of this data is included in other solutions for convenience, but you can always find a master copy here in this repo.

 We are currently in the process of migrating data and files to this repository.
-Estimated completion date for having data files in place is mid-April.
+Target completion date for this work is mid-April.

 <!--
 ## Hotels data

-Available in these formats: SQL Server backup (.bak) file, JSON files for upload, text-delimited in a CSV file.

-Consists of 50 fictitious hotels, each associated with a small collection of rooms.
+The Hotels data set consists of 50 fictitious hotels, each associated with a small collection of rooms.
 The document count for indexing purposes is 50.
+Data size is approximately 20 MB.

 Hotels data is used in the following articles: